AdobeDocs/experience-manager-core-components.en/help/using/form-hidden.md

 ---
 title: Form Hidden Component
-seo-title: Form Hidden Component
-description: null
-seo-description: The Core Component Form Hidden component allows for the display of a hidden field.
+description: The Core Component Form Hidden component allows for the display of a hidden field.
-uuid: 63a1b381-f45c-4241-b743-dea8abd45e11
-contentOwner: User
-content-type: reference
-topic-tags: authoring
-topic-tags: core-components
-discoiquuid: 36e49035-7641-4bad-8a61-723060032903
-disttype: dist5
-gnavtheme: light
-groupsectionnavitems: no
-hidemerchandisingbar: inherit
-hidepromocomponent: inherit
-modalsize: 426x240
-index: y
-internal: n
-snippet: y
 ---

 # Form Hidden Component{#form-hidden-component}